-All Grassroots Enduro races are held over two days, Saturday is prologue day and usually starts around 9am with race day running on Sunday.
+Most Grassroots Enduro events are held over two days, Saturday is prologue day and usually starts around 9am with race day running on Sunday.

 These times do vary and will be detailed in the final instructions.

-You can arrive at the event from Friday 9am, on most occasions, sometimes we can allow camping from the Thursday.
+You can usually arrive at the event from Friday 10am, on most occasions, sometimes we can allow camping from the Thursday.
 (This will be detailed in the final instructions).